CERT-Polska/n6/docs/src/install_and_conf/docker.md

 !!! note

-    Make sure that all ports are not used by your localhost.
+    Make sure none of these ports are already in use for `localhost`.
-    If a port is used by another service, please change it in the `docker compose.yml` file and for GUI parameterization configurator you also need to change port in `run_app_server.js` in `N6Porta/reactapp/config/`
+    If a port is occupied by another service, please change it in the `docker-compose.yml` file (and, in the case of the GUI parameterization configurator, also in `N6Portal/react_app/config/run_app_server.js`).

 ## Launching the system